We’ve seen chatbots boosting sales from $8,000 to $30,000 in a matter of weeks.

 What companies use this chatbot: ABBI.

-Tip: Are you thinking about making your own chatbots but a bit afraid that it’s too complicated?
+Tip: Are you thinking about building your own chatbots but a bit afraid that it’s too complicated?
 Don’t worry.
 We’ve got you covered.
-Read our article to learn how to create a custom chatbot without writing a single line of code.
+Read our article to learn how to make a chatbot without writing a single line of code.

 In simple terms, humans, when they’re talking, they take turns.
 One person speaks, tells some story, or asks a question.
 Then, the other person follows.
 There is (usually) some sequence, spontaneity, and intent in the conversation.